 Trust Me – Not Everything I Write is Fake

-Lyndon maintains the piece is satire or comedy rather than journalism, despite admitting to using a journalistic style.
-But as the host site and Lyndon’s client, money.co.uk, is not a satirical or comedy site but is actually a large British financial advisor, a reader is given no reason to suspect the fiction.
+As the host site and Antcliff’s client, money.co.uk, is not a satirical or comedy site but is actually a large British financial advisor, a reader is given no reason to suspect the fiction.

-After all, if this article is incorrect, how can a reader trust any of the financial advice contained on the site?
+After all, if this article is a hoax, how can a reader trust any of the financial advice contained on the site?

-This element of trust is most at stake with Lyndon’s tactic.
+And it is trust that is most at stake with Antcliff’s tactic.
 The website loses the trust of readers and also the wider online community who will be less likely to treat any press releases or information from the business seriously again.

-But – and this is why so many marketers are worried – it also calls into question the trustworthiness of any linkbait articles produced by all marketers.
+But – and this is why so many marketers are worried – it also calls into question the trustworthiness of the wider online marketing industry.

 The Boy Who Cried Wolf

-If my client has a wonderful news story based on some statistics, it could form a great linkbait piece.
+If my client has a wonderful news story based on some statistics, it could form a great piece others may find value in linking to.
 But if the wider online community develops a view of online marketing as untrustworthy, they may not believe the statistics or facts, regardless of how accurate they are.

 One thing I’ve learnt over the years is that the media is a powerful beast.
 It can carry you and your goals a long way, but if the media realises it has been duped or misrepresented, it can bite back ferociously.